sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 During factory testing, Win32-based diagnostic tools can be run by using one of the following options:

-1. Windows 10 S in Audit Mode with Secure Boot turned off and the manufacturing registry key in place.
+1. Windows 10 S in Audit Mode with the manufacturing registry key in place.

     or